influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

 ### Rate limits

 {{% warn %}}
 Rate limits are accrued against a five-minute window.
+Rate limits for writes are applied to uncompressed payloads.
 {{% /warn %}}
 <!-- Include something about how the rate limit is calculated. -->